MohamedSabith97/Functional-Doc_HRM/New_Format.md

 - ### **On Vacation:**

-     - When the employee not return after requested return date, system will move to the Waiting for Return stage.
+     - When the employee not return after requested return date, system will move to the **Waiting for Return stage**.

-     -  In case of employee is on vacation, muqeem status will be on-vacation Outside Kingdom status,
+     -  In case of employee is on vacation, the Muqeem status will be update on-vacation **OutsideKingdom** status,

-     - If Employee arrived, muqeem status will change to the valid then vacation return process will move to return from vacation stage.
+     - If Employee arrived, muqeem status will change to the valid then vacation return process will move to **Return from vacation** stage.

-     - System will check the muqeem status, until the employee return, if vacation end date is mentioned then moved to Return form Vation stage.
+     - System will check the muqeem status requlary, until the employee return,

+       if vacation end date is mentioned then moved to **Return from Vacation** stage.

        - *In The action field is following to,*